weakish/docs-en/views/leanengine_cli.md

 $ lean deploy
 ```

-If you only have a <u>trial instance</u> in the production environment, the command above will deploy the project directly to the **production environment** and override the previous version in it (no matter if you are deploying from local computer, deploying from Git repository, or editing cloud functions on the web console).
-If you have a <u>standard instance</u> in the production environment, the command above will deploy the project to the **staging environment** first.
+If you only have a *trial instance* in the production environment, the command above will deploy the project directly to the **production environment** and override the previous version in it (no matter if you are deploying from local computer, deploying from Git repository, or editing cloud functions on the web console).
+If you have a *standard instance* in the production environment, the command above will deploy the project to the **staging environment** first.
 You can run `$ lean publish` later to publish your project in the production environment.

 The progress will be printed out while the project is being deployed: